 The weight of a piece of in-flight baggage must not exceed 5 kilograms.
 For some airlines, the weight can go up to 7 kilograms as well.
 Therefore, you might want to check your country’s flying specifications before packing your bags.

 Objects that are Allowed and Not Allowed in Checked-In Baggage

 There are a few things that airlines allow you to carry and also restrict you to carry.
 It is immensely important on your part to know about those things if you are to make an informed call.

 You are expected to toss every sharp object from your bag into a bin when you start packing.
 Sharp objects of any kind are not allowed in checked-in or carry-on baggage.

 Here is another point that you need to be careful about while packing your bag.
 Most airlines abide by the 3-1-1 Liquid Rule.
-This means that you are only allowed to carry a liquid or aerosols of 3.4 ounces limited to a one-quarter sized bag.
-This is to ensure the safety of your co-passengers and prevent spillage or leakage of fluids and aerosols on flight.
+This means that you are only allowed to carry a liquid or aerosols of 3.4 ounces, limited to a one-quarter-sized bag.
+This is to ensure the safety of your co-passengers and prevent spillage or leakage of fluids and aerosols on the flight.

 Preparing for a Business Trip

 So now that you know what to pack and what to avoid for your international business trip, you need to focus on the packing, keeping in mind what you are expected to do on the trip.

 Having these points at the back of your mind will help you decide on the things to pack for a business trip and make the affair more comfortable.
 Here is how you can prepare for your upcoming business flight.